 Non-acceptance of invitations

-Trivial electronic mail messages or notes that are not related to Diocesan business.
+Trivial electronic mail messages or notes that are not related to Diocesan business

 Requests for stock information

 Out-of-date distribution lists

 Duplicated and superseded material such as manuals, drafts, forms, address books and reference copies of annual reports may be destroyed under this rule.
 Electronic copies of documents where a hard copy has been printed and filed, and paper faxes after making and filing a photocopy, are also covered.